 Specific plans/ risk assessments may be set up between school and parents when a pupil has a recognised behaviour problem.
 This plan will include what will happen when the child misbehaves, what triggers this behaviour and how parents will be informed if any force needs to be applied.
-If physical restraint were deemed to be necessary, some staff have already undertaken TeamTeach training and would take part in refresher courses.
+If physical restraint were deemed to be necessary, staff have already undertaken TeamTeach training and will take part in refresher courses as required.

-TIME OUT ROOM
+TIME OUT ROOMS

-The Rainbow Room, at the end of the Early Years corridor and The Hub, may be used as a time out room if necessary.
-If these rooms are to be used, a behaviour plan and risk assessment will have been carried out and it will only be used in accordance with these documents and/or as a last resort.
-This is a safe room and children can be taken to this room to time out or to calm down where necessary
+The Rainbow Room, at the end of the Early Years corridor, The Learning Zone and The Hub, may be used as time out rooms if necessary.
+These are safe rooms and children can be taken to these rooms to time out or to calm down where necessary